-The 50/20/30 Rule:
+The 50/20/30 Rule

 - Next, review your savings goals and debt obligations.
-This should take up about 20% of your income.
+This group should take up about 20% of your income.

-Tools for Success:
+Tools for Success

 Keeping your savings in a separate account will help you easily track your progress towards your savings goals, keep you from accidentally spending your savings, as well as, potentially earning you interest as you build your savings.

 Civista offers several checking account options to fit your needs, from fee-free checking to interest-earning accounts.
-All of Civista’s checking accounts come with online and mobile banking options for easy access to your account and the ability to review your account activity from anywhere.
+All of Civista’s checking accounts come with digital banking tools for easy access to your account and the ability to review your account activity from anywhere.

 Now that you’ve determined your spending and savings goals and have the tools you need to succeed, try to follow your new budget.
 Remember you might not get it right every month.
 It’s important to review your account activity to find areas for improvement and to see when you need to reign in your spending.
-Don’t forget, small amounts can quickly add up and can take up a larger portion of your monthly budget than intended.
-For example, if you get coffee every day on your way to work, a $4.25 coffee can end up costing you $21.25 per week and $85.00 per month.
+Be sure to use all of the financial tools you have at your disposal.

 If you’d like to learn more about budgeting visit the Creating a Budget course in the Civista Learning Vault.
 We also recommend trying out some of the Learning Vault’s related courses.